FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 A cursor will typically retrieve a **batch of up to 101 results** for you to iterate through before retrieving another batch (or 20 results in the shell if not assigned to a variable).

+???

+- Cursors are a control structure in a database for querying the results that we want, not the results thmeslves

 ---

 # Querying Documents